carbon-design-system/carbon-website-archive/src/content/guidelines/motion/basics.md

 Productive and Expression are both essential to an interface.
 Reserve Expressive motion for occasional, important moments to better capture user’s attention, and offer rhythmic break to the productive experience.

-Our [Components](http://localhost:8000/components/overview) have Duo motion build in.
+Our [Components](http://localhost:8000/components/overview) have basic motion build in.
 Use this guidance to customize motion, combine and coordinate motion through out experiences.

 <grid-wrapper col_lg="12" flex="true">
 <do-dont-example correct="true" full_width="true" label="Productive moments are labeled blue, and expressive moments are labeled magenta.">